📄

 If you have no Unicode font installed on your machine which has phonetic symbols, you have several options:

-Doulos SIL is another option, but it does not have bold/italic forms.
+• is another option, but it does not have bold/italic forms.

-IPA TypeIt is an online IPA keyboard.
+• is an online IPA keyboard.
 You can type the required symbols and copy and paste them into your document.

-You can install an IPA keyboard locally on your computer.
+• You can locally on your computer.

 It is crucial that you save your file as a PDF file and that you check that the PDF is readable and that all fonts appear as they should before submission.
 Phonetic symbols that print out as empty boxes will not enhance your mark.